Editor’s Note: We have a new warning about fidget spinners that are catching fire. You can read the alert by clicking right here.

-Fidget spinners can be found in the hands of just about every kid in America, but researchers warn that many could harm and even kill kids.
+Fidget spinners can be found in the hands of just about every kid in America, but researchers warn that many hold a hidden danger that could harm and even kill kids.

 The popularity of fidget spinners has created an unintended consequence that could harm and even kill young children.
 With demand for the toy gadgets at an all time high, a number of manufacturers have jumped on the bandwagon to produce them.
 That includes some Chinese manufacturers who use toxic materials in their production, because they are unregulated.
 The chemicals could harm and even kill young children who handle the toys or even put them in their mouth.